 Policies vs Standards vs Controls vs Procedures

-Cybersecurity & data protection documentation needs to usable – it cannot just exist in isolation.
-This means the documentation needs to be written clearly, concisely and in a business-context language that users can understand.
-By doing so, users will be able to find the information they are looking for and that will lead to cybersecurity and privacy "best practices" being implemented throughout your organization.
-Additionally, having clearly-written and concise documentation can be “half the battle” when preparing for an audit, since it shows that effort went into the program and key requirements can be easily found.
+Documentation needs to usable, where it cannot just exist in isolation (e.g., shelfware that is only pulled out for an audit).
+This means cybersecurity and data protection documentation needs to be written clearly, concisely and in a business-context language that users can understand.
+By doing so, users will be able to find the information they are looking for and that will hopefully lead to cybersecurity and data protection requirements being implemented throughout your organization.

 Guide to understanding policies vs standards vs procedures vs controls vs metrics